What you did for one of these least brothers of mine,you did for me.”

 Aid for St. Bertin in Haiti

 You can help make a difference in the lives of our poor brothers and sisters at St. Bertin in Haiti.
 Get involved with one of our outreach ministries, which include education support, school sponsorships, medical and dental support, sea container program, and community projects.
-For more information, please contact Therese Casler at 615-519-1863., firstname.lastname@example.org or Diane Huggins at 615-476-2667, email@example.com.
+For more information, please contact Therese Casler at 615-519-1863., email@example.com or Diane Huggins at 615-476-2667, firstname.lastname@example.org.
+Learn more about our sister parish in Haiti, HERE.

 Each year, volunteers band together to reach out to disadvantaged young people and the elderly to share the joy of Christmas through gift-giving programs.
 For more information, please contact Heather Rickert at 615-812-5704 or email@example.com